dafny-lang/dafny/docs/OnlineTutorial/guide.md

   // Use your code from Exercise 4
 }
 method Testing() returns (r: int) {
   // Add assertions to check max here.
-Be sure to capture it to the out parameter }
+Be sure to capture it to the out-parameter }
 ```